What is Joint Pain?

 How is Joint Pain Diagnosed?

-To determine the cause of your joint pain, Dr. Lanfield will perform a physical examination.
-Dr. Lanfield will ask you a series of questions about your joint pain in order to narrow down the potential causes.
-He may order X-rays of the affected areas to determine if you have arthritis-related joint damage.
-Dr. Lanfield may also perform blood tests to determine if your joint pain is being caused by an autoimmune disorder.
+To determine the cause of your joint pain, we will perform a physical examination.
+A member of our medical staff will ask you a series of questions about your joint pain in order to narrow down the potential causes.
+We may order X-rays of the affected areas to determine if you have arthritis-related joint damage.
+The office may also perform blood tests to determine if your joint pain is being caused by an autoimmune disorder.

 How is Joint Pain Treated?

 Treatment for joint pain varies and is dependent upon the condition that causing it.
-After the cause of your joint pain has been determined, several treatment may be recommended.
+After the cause of your joint pain has been determined, several treatments may be recommended.
 These treatments include:

 - Anti-inflammatory medications